The Best Classic Christmas Cookies

 I think this year’s version might be my favorite ever made.

-I am sure Santa will be thrilled to find one of these beauties waiting for him on Christmas Eve.
+Santa will be thrilled to find one of these beauties waiting for him on Christmas Eve.
 If you have a Christmas gathering, definitely give these a try.
 Their beauty is deceiving.
-They are not hard to make, and your family and friends will be amazed at your baking talent!
+They are easy to make, and your family and friends will be amazed at your baking talent!

 More Amazing Christmas Cookie Recipes